 In 2007, Warren Buffett made a $1M wager with Protégé Partners that the S&P 500 index fund (passive management) would outperform a basket of hedge funds (active management) over the next 10 years.
-The results?
-The index fund returned 7.1% a year (compounded annually), and the hedge funds returned 2.2% a year – not even close.
-Mr. Buffett gave his winnings to the nonprofit Girls Inc. of Omaha.
+The index fund returned 7.1% a year (compounded annually).
+The hedge funds returned 2.2% a year, not even close.
+Mr. Buffett gave his winnings to the nonprofit Girls, Inc. of Omaha.

-Since most of the US stock market consists of these large companies, investing in an S&P 500 fund (like SPY) will get you invested in about 80% of the US stock market.
-When investors say they are buying the market, they mean they are buying the majority of the stock market through an index fund (usually implying the United States stock market and usually meaning an S&P 500 fund like SPY).
+Since most US stock markets consist of these large companies, investing in an S&P 500 fund (like SPY) will get you invested in about 80% of the US stock market.
+When investors say they are buying the market, they mean buying most of the stock market through an index fund, usually implying the United States stock market, and usually means an S&P 500 fund like SPY.

 The debate between active and passive investing will continue.
-Here at Means Wealth Management we follow the latest research to make sure your portfolio is diversified and well positioned to succeed.
-We strive to stay on top of the latest research so you don’t have to.
-We do the financial planning and investment management that we love so you are free to do the things you love.
-As always, if you have any questions please let us know.
+At Means Wealth Management, we follow the latest research to ensure your portfolio is diversified and well-positioned to succeed.
+We strive to stay on top of the latest research, so you don’t have to.
+We do the financial planning and investment management that we love, so you are free to do the things you love.
+As always, if you have any questions, please let us know.